-Tardiness Tardiness is defined as arriving later than scheduled school or class start time.
+Definition Tardiness is defined as arriving at school or the online learning platform later than scheduled school or class start time.
 The academic day begins at 7:50 a.m.
 Punctuality is vital to a student's academic progress.
-Additionally, out of respect for teachers and other students, a student should be on time.
-A student is late or tardy if the 7:50am bell rings before the student reaches his/her classroom.
+Additionally, out of respect for teachers and other students, a student should be on time. ------------ ---

 Consequences The first three times the student is late within a school-year; it will be recorded with verbal warnings provided.
-Upon the 4th tardy within a school-year, the principal may call the parents/guardians to schedule a conference to develop a plan of correction.
-Upon the 5th time, a thirty minute detention may be required as a consequence.
-Furthermore, if a student is tardy more than 10 times in a school-year, the principal may call the parents/guardians to schedule a conference to develop a plan of correction.
-Longer detention periods may also occur as a consequence.
-A Truancy Officer may be contacted if absences exceed 15 times.
+Upon the 4th tardy within a school-year, the Principal/Assistant Principal may send notice to the the parents/guardians to communicate the concern.
+If a student is tardy more than 10 times in a school-year, the Principal may call the parents/guardians to schedule a conference to develop a plan of correction.
+The school social worker may be contacted if tardies and/or absences exceed 15 times. -------------- ---